 4.9.
-In addition to the college administered funds, learners can apply for Care to Learn (childcare costs for under 20 year olds) and the Priority Fund (weekly payments totaling maximum of £1,200 per year to bank accounts for learners aged 16, 17 or 18 at the start of the course who are a child looked after by the Local Authority, or are Care Leavers, or are in receipt of Universal Credit, Income Support or Employment Support Allowance and Personal Independence Allowance in their own right).
+In addition to the college administered funds, learners can apply for Care to Learn (childcare costs for under 20 year olds) and the Priority Fund (support including travel, meal and essential course equipment support up to a total value of £1,200 per year to learners aged 16, 17 or 18 at the start of the course who are a child looked after by the Local Authority, or are Care Leavers, or are in receipt of Universal Credit, Income Support or Employment Support Allowance and Personal Independence Allowance in their own right).